lbarbisan/LmnpExtraction/README.md

 3. Replace in Services/SheetService.cs the id of the Sheet you've just created : var spreadsheet = "1x4mTR-FdVc5dt7Lz5GAn-yL4SPXsVpJjNq0NQcB2V3E";

-# Give access to the C# app to Gmail & Google Spreadsheet
+# Give access to Gmail & Google Spreadsheet to your app

 4. Create a new Google Project to allow C# App accessing to Gmail & Google Spreedsheet : https://console.developers.google.com/projectcreate
 5. Be sure you new project is selected and open api :